aio-libs/aiohttp/docs/web_advanced.rst

    As of version ``4.0.0`` "new-style" middleware is default and the ``@middleware`` decorator is not required (and is deprecated), you can simply remove the decorator.
-"Old-style" middleware (a coroutine which returned a coroutine) is not longer supported.
+"Old-style" middleware (a coroutine which returned a coroutine) is no longer supported.

 .. note::